InternalError503/forget-it/readme.md

 ### About this extension:

-- Forked from [Restart My Chrome](https://github.com/InternalError503/restart-my-chrome) and re purposed.
+- Forked from [Restart My Chrome](https://github.com/InternalError503/restart-my-chrome) and re-purposed.
 - Help yourself take back control of your personal privacy and browsing data.
-Web browser collect and tack your online activity when you visit websites, Each website you visit may add cookies or collect personal information about you, This information is stored in the browser then gathered by websites and web-services when browsing the world wide web.
+Web browsers collect and track your online activity when you visit websites, Each website you visit may add cookies or collect personal information about you, This information is stored in the browser then gathered by websites and web-services when browsing the world wide web.
-- Forget it helps you easily tack back control.
+- Forget it helps you easily take back control.

 ### Features:
-- Enable forget confirmation.
+- Enable forget it confirmation.
-- Clear browser data.
+- Clears browser data.
 - Set when to clear data from.
 - Automatically forget at user set intervals.